Buy and Sell coins?

 Noble

-Due to the rising price of gold the value of all nobles in circulation was raised to 100 pence in 1464.
+Due to the rising price of gold the value of existing nobles was raised to 100 pence in 1464.
 No further coins of this value were struck, as the noble was replaced by the rose-noble or ryal valued at ten shillings.

 Acknowledgements